 Doing this allows you to check your disk for problems and delete extraneous files to free up space.

 When you cannot move an app, insufficient storage space can be the reason.
 Remove any huge or useless files occupying space on your computer as another option to clear up space.
 This can contain outdated backups, big media files you no longer require, or programs you seldom use.

 To find these files, utilize the search function on your machine.
 You may search for files in Windows based on their size.
 Launch the search box, then enter “size:” before the necessary file size to accomplish this.
 To discover all items larger than 500 MB, type “size:>500MB” into the search field, for example.

 On a Mac, you may use the Finder’s search bar to look for files according to particular requirements.
 For instance, you may look for files that haven’t been opened in a specific amount of time or are bigger than a specific size.

 Confirm that you no longer require the files before deleting them after locating them.
 If unsure, you can transfer them to a cloud storage service or an external hard drive.

 Update Your Software and Operating System

 Sometimes, not enough disk space but there is plenty that can be resolved by updating your program and operating system.
-This is due to the fact that updates can come with bug fixes, performance upgrades, and security patches that might make your computer function more smoothly.
+This is since updates can come with bug fixes, performance upgrades, and security patches that might make your computer function more smoothly.
 The steps are as follows.

 The steps are as follows.